Industry careers

 Producer: Plans and instructs the running of television or radio programming

 Are you wondering what career pathway is right for you in the Thoroughbred industry?
-Whether you already have a career goal in mind or you’re not sure where to begin, these resources from the Equine Talent Pipeline Project demonstrate how to work your way from entry-level to highly-skilled positions.
+Whether you already have a career goal in mind or you’re not sure where to begin, these pathway document resources from the Equine Talent Pipeline Project demonstrate how to work your way from entry-level to highly-skilled positions.